 Musicologist Leta Miller specializes in 20th-century American music.
-Her 2011 book on music and politics in San Francisco in the early 20th century built on her numerous publications dealing with avant-garde contemporary composers; she thereafter extended those interests into a biography of Pulitzer Prize winning composer Aaron Jay Kernis.
+Her 2011 book on music and politics in San Francisco in the early 20th century built on her numerous publications dealing with avant-garde contemporary composers; she thereafter extended those interests into biographies of Pulitzer Prize winning composer Aaron Jay Kernis and Chinese-American composer Chen Yi.
+She is currently completing a book on race and the American Federation of Musicians.
 Miller's earlier publications dealt with the sixteenth-century chanson and madrigal, music and science in the 17th and 18th centuries, and the music of C.P.E.
 Bach.
 Among the courses she teaches at UCSC are music history from the middle ages through the baroque, a history of music theory from the Greeks through Rameau, a history of the string quartet, and a cross-cultural seminar on East Asian influences on European and American composers.
 She has received an Eminent Professor award and an outstanding teacher award from the UCSC Arts Division.

 Leta Miller's recent research focuses on mid-twentieth-century music in the United States.
 She has published two books on composer Lou Harrison, as well as a critical edition of his works in Music in the United States of America (MUSA).
-Since 2000, she has also published nearly two dozen articles on Harrison, John Cage, Henry Cowell, Charles Ives, and various aspects of music in San Francisco in American Music, Twentieth-Century Music, the Journal of Musicology, Musical Quarterly, the Journal of the American Musicological Society, the Journal of the Society for American Music, the Black Music Research Journal, California History, South Dakota History, and numerous essay collections.
+Since 2000, she has also published nearly two dozen articles on Harrison, John Cage, Henry Cowell, Charles Ives, and various aspects of music in San Francisco in the journals American Music, Twentieth-Century Music, the Journal of Musicology, Musical Quarterly, the Journal of the American Musicological Society, the Journal of the Society for American Music, the Black Music Research Journal, California History, South Dakota History, and numerous essay collections.
 Her article on John Cage and Henry Cowell won the Lowens Award from the Society for American Music for the best article on an American music topic in 2010.
-Miller's book, Music and Politics in San Francisco: From the 1906 Quake to the Second World War, was published in 2011 by the University of California Press and her biography of composer Aaron Jay Kernis appeared in 2014 (University of Illinois Press).
+Miller's book, Music and Politics in San Francisco: From the 1906 Quake to the Second World War, was published in 2011 by the University of California Press; her biography of composer Aaron Jay Kernis appeared in 2014 (University of Illinois Press); and her biography of Chinese-American composer Chen Yi, coauthored with J Michele Edwards was published in 2020 (University of Illinois Press).
 Earlier publications dealt with the sixteenth-century chanson and madrigal, music and science in the baroque, and the flute music of Carl Philipp Emanuel Bach.
 As a performer, Miller has been featured on nearly twenty published solo recordings on renaissance, baroque, and modern flute.
 She has been awarded five recording grants from the National Endowment for the Arts and the Copland Fund, and three research grants from the National Endowment for the Humanities.
 From 2008 to 2011 she was editor of the Journal of the Society for American Music.
-Miller is currently working on a book on composer Chen Yi.
+Miller is currently working on a book on Black musicians and the union.

 Mon. & Wed.
 10-11:30AM